 - Increase heat to high (if on low) and stir in cornstarch mixture.
 Cook for 30 minutes or until thick.
 If not reaching desired thickness, add another 1 tablespoon of cornstarch mixed with 1 tablespoon cold water.

 - Stir in frozen peas.
 Taste, and add salt and pepper, if needed.
 Serve over mashed potatoes, rice, or noodles.

-- Nutrition information is for stew only and does not include rice or potatoes.
+- Nutrition information is for stew only.

 - If you use unsalted beef broth, you may need to add up to an additional 1 teaspoon kosher salt.
 When stew has finished cooking, taste and season to your liking.

 - If you’re in a hurry, skip the browning step and just add everything to the crockpot.
 The stew will turn out fine.

 - If you love potatoes in stew, add a couple cups of diced potatoes, or halved baby potatoes.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.